 - Conduct regular safety inspections to track exposure to hazards.

-- Organize a joint occupational health and safety committee and hold monthly meetings to discuss health and safety issues.
+- Organize a joint health and safety committee and hold monthly meetings to discuss health and safety issues.

 - Deal with safety issues as soon as possible.